-That fish kill near the Brunswick-Topsham dam is estimated to have killed thousands of outmigrating fish, according to Ed Friedman of the group Friends of Merrymeeting Bay.
-Friedman said he personally went to the site over the weekend and documented and photographed several hundred dead fish himself.
+That fish kill near the Brunswick-Topsham dam is estimated to have killed thousands of out-migrating fish, says Ed Friedman of the group Friends of Merrymeeting Bay.
+Friedman says he personally went to the site over the weekend and documented and photographed several hundred dead fish himself.
 His group has long been working to ensure safe fish passage for migrating fish like endangered Atlantic salmon, shad, alewives and eels.
-But Friedman said fish passage at the site remains inadequate.
+But Friedman says fish passage at the site remains inadequate.